 Filing an answer is the First Step in Defending Your Trademark.
 The TTAB will provide information regarding the challenge filed and the schedule for the proceedings that will follow.
 The most important date at this point is the deadline for your answer.
 Your answer is the written document you will file with the TTAB in response to the opposition or petition to cancel.
 You generally have about a month to file an answer.
 If you do not file your answer in time, you will likely default and the TTAB may automatically find in favor of the other party.

 In addition to filing an answer by the deadline, your response must adequately address the allegations raised in the complaint.
 Specifically, your answer may do the following:

 - Challenge standing – Only parties who have a legitimate interest in a trademark or will suffer damages due to your trademark have the right to try to oppose or cancel a registration.
 If a party does not have legal standing, your answer should argue and support this assertion.

 - Defend against the stated grounds – A complaint must cite certain grounds, or reasons, based on trademark laws that support why the challenge should be successful.
 Your answer should then use trademark laws and arguments to prove that the challenger’s grounds are invalid or irrelevant.

 An answer in a TTAB case must be carefully crafted to set out a strong defense from the start.
 An experienced TTAB lawyer will know how to rely on trademark laws and principles to draft the best answer.
 In addition, the answer is only the first step in your defense, so you need an attorney who can skillfully represent you throughout every step of the TTAB proceedings.

-If you are involved in a TTAB matter or are considering one, please contact us through online form for more information today.
+If you are involved in a TTAB matter or are considering one, please contact us for more information today.